thegeeklab/ansible-doctor/docs/content/configuration/cli.md

 title: CLI options
 ---

-You can get all available cli options by running `ansible-later --help`:
+You can get all available cli options by running `ansible-doctor --help`:

 {{< highlight Shell "linenos=table" >}}
 $ ansible-doctor --help